Special Educational Needs

 Each term the provision map will be formally reviewed (October, February and May).
 This will be completed by looking at impact of the interventions.
 You will be invited into school to discuss this.
 Decisions will be made as to whether the additional and different provision should continue or change in any way.
 Pupil progress meetings which take place with the class teacher and member of the leadership team will assist with this process.

-If progress has not been made then the SENCo may give further advice or consider seeking support from outside agencies such as Speech and Language Therapist (SALT), Occupational Therapist (OT), Educational Psychologist (EP), County Inclusive Support Service (CISS), School Nurse etc.
+If progress has not been made then the SENCo may give further advice or consider seeking support from outside agencies such as Speech and Language Therapist (SALT), Occupational Therapist (OT), Educational Psychologist (EP), County Inclusion Support Service (CISS), School Nurse, Primary Mental Health Worker (PMHW).

-What is done to support children within their class?
+What do we do to support children within their class?

 What interventions are used to support pupils?